helenclx/dotfiles/README.md

 Below only lists software that uses the configuration files in this repository.
 For a more comprehensive list of the hardware and software I use, check out [my /uses page](https://helenchong.dev/uses/).

-My yadm bootstrap program will install these software and dependencies, except for those marked with * due to requiring manual downloads, after cloning my yadm repository. [yay](https://github.com/Jguer/yay) is my Arch User Repository (AUR) helper of choice, so the bootstrap will compile yay to install AUR packages.
+My yadm bootstrap program will install these software and dependencies after cloning my yadm repository, except for those marked with * due to requiring manual downloads. [yay](https://github.com/Jguer/yay) is my Arch User Repository (AUR) helper of choice, so my yadm bootstrap program will compile yay to install AUR packages.

 - [Bash](https://www.gnu.org/software/bash/)
 - [bat](https://github.com/sharkdp/bat)